YuriyKonyukh/Bank_ApplicationCP_FINAL/README.md

 # Bank_Application #

-#### Collaboration project for creating bank application maded by Anzhelica Sakun and Yuriy Konyukh
+#### Collaboration project to creating bank application maded by Anzhelica Sakun and Yuriy Konyukh

 -------------------------------------------------------------------------------
 The following functionality has been implemented in the application: